 If you are new to atelier training, you might get hung up a bit by some of the vocabulary he uses in his video podcasts.
 However, if you stick with it through a few episodes you will adapt to his way of speaking about technical art concepts.

 Paul is an invaluable resource for learning about atelier concepts – and particularly learning about composition and color.
-I am so grateful he started making these podcasts to share his knowledge with the rest of us.
+I am so grateful he started making these art teacher podcasts to share his knowledge with the rest of us.

 The Thriving Artist™ Podcast